carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 following your inquiry, for example `??barplot` will open a help files in the RStudio's help panel in the lower right corner.

+With this, we have the needed tools to begin our exploration of diversity with R. Let's see what this journey have to offer.